himateja28/SDP2/README.md

  For run the project clone the this repo and enter the following command instructions

+ make sure you have downloaded node in your device

  To run client
  ```
  cd evisa